giovannirleon/wistronlabs/technical_writeup.md

 3. Run the `l10_test.sh` automated script.
 4. Scan the system’s BMC MAC address, HOST MAC address, and Service Tag (all found on the system label).

-The automated script handles booting, OS deployment, running the test, log retention, and error reporting.
+Done - The automated script handles booting, OS deployment, running the test, log retention, and error reporting.
 If issues arise, the script provides clear guidance on possible causes and corrective actions.

 ---